Iraq national under-23 football team: 2022 AFC U-23 Asian Cup

 Iraq were drawn with Jordan, Australia and Kuwait.

 Iraq pulled back the equaliser through Wakaa Ramadan to draw with Jordan 1-1 in the opening matchday, before drawing again to a 10-man Australia side through a Hasan Abdulkareem volley cancelling out a scorpion kick goal scored by Alou Kuol.
-Needing a win to qualify for the quarter finals, Iraq came back from a goal down to beat Kuwait 3-1 thanks to goals scored by Muntadher Mohammed, Moammel Abdulridha and Mohammed Al-Baqer.
+Needing a win to qualify for the quarter-finals, Iraq came back from a goal down to beat Kuwait 3-1 thanks to goals scored by Muntadher Mohammed, Moammel Abdulridha and Mohammed Al-Baqer.

 Iraq qualified out of Group B as runner-up, only behind Australia, so they were drawn against the winner of Group A, hosts Uzbekistan.
 The game went to extra time and later, penalties.
 Merchas Doski and Ahmed Naeem converted their penalties while Uzbekistan's second penalty was saved by Hassan Ahmed.
-However, Wakaa Ramadan hit the post, Moammel Abdulridha had his tame penalty saved and Hasan Abdulkareem blazed his penalty over the bar, while Uzbekistan converted their last three penalties to win 3-2 on penalties and advance to the semi finals.
+However, Wakaa Rammdan hit the post, Moammel Abdulridha had his tame penalty saved and Hasan Abdulkareem blazed his penalty over the bar, while Uzbekistan converted their last three penalties to win 3-2 on penalties and advance to the semi-finals.

+2024 AFC U-23 Asian Cup

+Iraq were drawn into a group alongside Thailand, Tajikistan, and Saudi Arabia.

+In the first match, Thailand emerged victorious with a stunning 2-0 win over Iraq.
+Iraq defeated Tajikistan and Saudi Arabia, securing their place as group winners.
+Iraq faced Vietnam in the quarterfinals, and in a fiercely contested match, booking their ticket to the semifinals.
+However, Iraq succumbed to a 2-0 defeat against Japan in the semifinals.

+In the playoff for third place, Iraq faced Indonesia in a showdown for bronze.
+Iraq emerged victorious, securing a 2-1 win and clinched third place in the tournament.
+This also earned them a spot in the 2024 Olympics.
+On the individual front, Ali Jasim finished as the top scorer of the tournament with four goals and two assists.